-The most significant human rights issues included poor prison conditions and laws that criminalize same-sex sexual activity, although they were not enforced during the year.
+Human rights issues included harsh and life threatening prison conditions, corruption, criminal libel, and laws against consensual adult same-sex sexual activity (although these were not enforced).

 The government took steps to prosecute and punish those who committed human rights abuses.
+There were no reports of impunity involving the security forces during the year.